MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/index.md

 CDN costs are independent of your pricing tier (Essentials, Professional, etc.), and require that you have an active PlayFab payment account:

-To set up an active PlayFab payment account, a Studio admistrator must log in to Game Manager and navigate to the **Title Overview** page, select the **profile icon** in the top right corner, and then select **Studio billing**.
+To set up an active PlayFab payment account, a Studio administrator must log in to Game Manager and navigate to the **Title Overview** page, select the **profile icon** in the top right corner, and then select **Studio billing**.

 On the **Studio billing** page enter your payment information.